4 Security Manager

 - Expand the Security Manager slider and select User management, Groups.

-- In the User Groups pane, choose the group you want to modify from the User Groups table and click Edit.
+- In the User Groups pane, select the group you want to modify from the User Groups table and click Edit.

-- Click the Applications tab and click the folder and subfolder sliders to expand the item operations list.
+- Click the Applications tab and select the folder and subfolder sliders to expand the item operations list.

 Audit Logs